 The Directive contains a section on ‘amendments and implementing measures’, outlining changes that may be made to specific parts of the Directive for the purposes of adapting them to technical and scientific developments.
 Apart from amendments to the list of exclusions in Annex I, these deal with amendments to the lists of allergenic fragrances, chemicals and heavy metals, and also relevant warnings.
 It will be important for manufacturers to be aware of these changes when/if they are made.

 The Directive also requires Member States to send the Commission a report every five years on the Directive, containing an evaluation of the situation concerning the safety of toys, the effectiveness of the Directive and an outline of the market surveillance activities performed by that Member State.

 All toys, including handmade toys, need to be CE marked, including those sold for or donated to charity.
 If you make toys at home on a small scale (for example to make some extra money from your hobby, or whilst looking after children), you will still need to CE mark your toys, but don’t be put off – we have all the information you need on how to complete the process on our Handmade or homemade toys web page.

 The BIS web site contains information regarding the Toys Safety Regulations 2011 and also contains downloads of the Regulations and associated Guidance Notes.

-The European Commission web site also has excellent guidance documents from the Expert Group on Toy Safety covering ‘difficult’ areas of the Directive with respect to specific toys, and also has a basic page on the Toy Safety Directives.
+The European Commission web site has excellent guidance documents from the Expert Group on Toy Safety covering ‘difficult’ areas of the Directive with respect to specific toys, and also has a basic download on the Toy Safety Directives.

 A wide range of consumer information and advice regarding toy safety can be found on the Toys Advice web site.